 Employee terminations can be difficult and often an emotional experience, especially for the employee being terminated.
-The employer must be prepared for a potential employee emotional outburst, the planning of the employee termination process, and ensuring security throughout the termination process.
+The employer must plan the employee termination process, be prepared for a potential employee emotional outburst, and ensure security throughout the termination process.
 The way in which an employer handles the termination process can impact both the reputation of the organization and the morale of remaining employees.
 Possible legal implications add to the stress.

-This section focus on individual terminations; for information on group terminations, please go to Deal with Downsizing.
+This section focuses on individual terminations; for information on group terminations, please go to Deal with Downsizing.